varabyte/kobweb/README.md

 >
 > ```kotlin
 > @Suppress("PRIVATE_KEYFRAMES")
-> private val SomeAnim by Keyframes { /* ... */ }
+> private val SomeKeyframes by Keyframes { /* ... */ }
 >
 > @InitSilk
 > fun registerPrivateAnim(ctx: InitSilkContext) {
->   ctx.stylesheet.registerKeyframes(SomeAnim)
+>   ctx.stylesheet.registerKeyframes(SomeKeyframes)
 > }
 > ```
 >
-> However, you are encouraged to keep your animations public and let the Kobweb Gradle plugin handle everything for you.
+> However, you are encouraged to keep your keyframes public and let the Kobweb Gradle plugin handle everything for you.

 ### ElementRefScope and raw HTML elements